Research

 Areas of research

-Graph neural networks; Graph algorithms; Data management; Data analytics.
+Graph machine learning; Graph algorithms; Data management; Data analytics.

 Biography